Ajmeetkour/Custom_subnet/README.md

 balance: 15000 27grFs9vE2YP9kwLM5hQJGLDvqEY9ii71zzdoRHNGC4Appavug
 Closing the Local Avalanche Network: To shut down the local Avalanche network, run:

-killall avalanche-network-runner
+10. killall avalanche-network-runner

-CONCLUSION
+## CONCLUSION
 We have successfully created a custom virtual machine to handle token minting and transfers.
 By using HyperSDK, you can further tailor the blockchain to meet your specific requirements.

-Authors
+## Authors
-Nikita
+Ajmeet